McKael/madonctl/README.md

 To install the application from source (you need to have Go >= 1.7), just type:

-    go get github.com/McKael/madonctl
+    go get -u github.com/McKael/madonctl

 and you should be able to run `madonctl`.

-For upgrades, you can use `go get -u github.com/McKael/madonctl` to upgrade the dependencies (like [madon](https://github.com/McKael/madon)) at the same time.
+For upgrades, don't forget the `-u` option to ensure the dependencies (especially [madon](https://github.com/McKael/madon)) are updated as well.

 Travis automated testing is run for Go versions 1.7 and 1.8.

-For *upgrades*, you should use the `-u` option to ensure the dependencies are updated as well:

-    go get -u github.com/McKael/madonctl

 ### Download